Buying a House in Massachusetts: A Residential Renovation and Interior Design Guide

 Where do I actually start with a renovation?

-The order in which you make renovation decisions matters more than most people realize, and making them in the wrong sequence is expensive in ways that only become obvious after the fact.
+There's lots to be decided and the order in which you make renovation decisions matters more than most people realize, and making them in the wrong sequence is expensive in ways that only become obvious after the fact.
 Structural and mechanical decisions come before finish decisions.
 The layout comes before the kitchen.
 The kitchen comes before the hardware.
 I could go on forever.

 The Vexata quaestio: Do I need a designer?
+And what is design anyway?

-Start with Vitruvius, a Roman architect writing in the first century BC and essentially the patron saint of everyone who has ever tried to make a building work.
+Start with Vitruvius, a Roman architect writing in the first century BC and essentially the patron saint of everyone who has ever tried to design anything.
 Firmitas, utilitas, venustas, meaning solidity, usefulness, beauty, in that order.
-If you ever find yourself with nothing to read, I would recommend his De Architectura, it literally has the answer to every question you may possibly have, from What do I wear today, to Is it worth it to betray my family and friends for swift capital gain.
-The man was thorough.
-His point, though, was that beauty without usefulness is not really design at all, it is decoration, and decoration without a clear spatial idea behind it is just expensive furniture waiting to get in the way.
+If you ever find yourself with nothing to read I would recommend his De Architectura, it literally has the answer to every question you may possibly have, from "What do I wear today?", to "Is it worth it to betray my family and friends for swift capital gain?".
+He was thorough.
+His point though was that beauty without usefulness is not really design at all, it's decoration, and decoration without a clear spatial idea behind it's just expensive furniture waiting to get in the way.

 The official definition of interior design describes it as the art and science of understanding people's behavior to create functional spaces within a building, encompassing conceptual development, space planning, site inspections, research, communication with everyone involved in a project, construction management, and execution.
 That is a fairly dry Wikipedianesque way of putting it, but the key distinction buried in there is this one: interior designers may decorate, but decorators do not design.
 In the United States these two things get collapsed into each other constantly, which is part of why people end up confused about what they are hiring and what they are paying for.

-In Italy the distinction does not exist in quite the same way, because the person doing all of this is simply the architect, and the understanding is that a building is one continuous problem from the outside in.
-Le Corbusier designed the door handles of his buildings, and that is not a quirky biographical detail, it is a statement about what it means to think about a space as a whole rather than as a sequence of separate decisions made by separate people.
+Speaking of gods, Le Corbusier designed the door handles of his buildings, that's what it means to think about a space as a whole rather than as a sequence of separate decisions made by separate people.
 I trained in that tradition at the Politecnico di Milano, which means I came to residential design in New England thinking about interiors the way someone thinks about them when they cannot separate the inside from the outside, the layout from the light, the room from the house it sits in.
 Approaching a project I am thinking about all the design questions at every scale at once, which is a different and I would argue more useful way to approach a renovation than thinking about the kitchen separately from the house it belongs to.

+My main job is to solve the problem of a house that is not working the way it should.
+Most of the time the biggest problem is the most difficult to solve for cheap, which is the layout.
 I saw this countless times especially in older homes that were renovated in the '60, '70 or '80, the least Belle of all the Époques.
 The ghost of Christmas Yet To Come, AKA the Open Space really claimed some victims there.
 These are not problems that get solved by choosing the right tile.
-They are spatial problems that require spatial thinking, and they need to be identified and worked through before anyone starts choosing anything.
+They are spatial problems that require spatial thinking, and they need to be identified and worked through before anyone starts choosing anything, so put that samples down.

 If you want to see how that looks in practice you can look at my portfolio and get ready to be amazed.